GautamGupta/bb-legacy-plugins/freshly-baked-cookies/trunk/readme.txt

 Stable tag: trunk
 Donate link: http://bbshowcase.org/donate/

-Allows bbPress 0.9 to use WordPress 2.7 or 2.8 cookies during stand-alone (simple) integration.
+Allows bbPress 0.9 to use WordPress 2.7 cookies during stand-alone (simple) integration.

 == Description ==

-Allows bbPress 0.9 to use WordPress 2.7 or 2.8 cookies during stand-alone (simple) integration.
+Allows bbPress 0.9 to use WordPress 2.7 cookies during stand-alone (simple) integration.

 This plugin is very alpha and has only been tested on a very basic setup, however it should be safe to try as it doesn't change any data.